 10 Tips for Taking Meeting Minutes

-How to write minutes of a meeting is a skill.
+How to take minutes in a meeting is a skill.
 But if you are asked to take the minutes of a meeting; don’t panic!

 1. Pick a Method for Recording the Notes